danilo-dessi/SKG-pipeline/README.md

 **IMPORTANT** Due to legal issues we are not able to provide the full original data.
 We provide a sample dataset that can be used to use our pipeline.

+The pipeline has been tested on python 3.9.
+We strongly recommend to use the same python version.

+Please install the required libreries using ```pip install -r requirements.txt ```

 ### Extraction process (example on the sample data)